 THANK YOU TO THE FOLLOWING PEOPLE WHO HAVE GENEROUSLY GIVEN TO OUR “KEEP THE WINE DREAM ALIVE” CAMPAIGN!

-Anonymous Gift – IV
+Anonymous Gift – V

 John Gregory Brown

 Stephanie Donio Cauller * made the very first donation!

 Chris and Duncan Hart

 Breanna Jedrzejewski + Christopher Tevren

 Slavica Olujic Klapcic

 Katie McDill Stover